mohammadokour-x99/PortSwigger_CSRF_Vulnerabilities-Labs/README.md

 ---

-We use site in SameSite Cookies
+we use site in SameSite Cookies

 ---